 The Ausangate Mountain is one of the highest mountains in Peru, rising 6,384 meters high /20,944 feet.
 For a long time, it has been known in different ways, the most frequently: as “The Roof of the Inca Capital” and “Vinicunca,” which means “Cerro de Colores.”

 This tourist site does locate in the Cusqueño district of Pitumarca (in the Canchis region of Cusco in the south of Peru).
 This mountain of the Ausangate is considered an essential mountain for the Andean cosmovision.
 And although it is also one of the most beautiful is also the least known abroad, always overshadowed by that impressive ‘Wonder of the World’ called Machu Picchu.

-At the request of the community of Pitumarca, the office of Cultural Landscape of the Decentralized Culture Cusco Department developed a study to obtain technical information about these Rainbow Mountains and offer them to tourists.
+At the request of the community of Pitumarca, the office of the Cultural Landscape of the Decentralized Culture Cusco Department developed a study to obtain technical information about these Rainbow Mountains and offer them to tourists.

 Cusco’s rich oral tradition allows you to pick up this little legend that has been transmitted from generation to generation and tells the classic Inca story of the brothers who take distant roads: